joshuaccarroll/README/README.md

 _I do a lot of things, but not everything.
 I will not..._
 1. **Talk around what I need to say.** I will be very clear with you, and I expect you to be clear with me as well.
 If it feels like I am being vague, say so.
 We are all adults, and I will do my best to facilitate proactive and with mature communication.
 2. **Micromanage you.** You were hired to be an expert, and you have my trust.
 I will give you feedback, and I will listen.
 You are always welcome to disagree.
 I may have to occasionally make a decision that you disagree with, and I will expect you to disagree and commit.
 But if you ever feel that I am ingoring your expertise or that you are not being heard, please say so!
-3. **Do your job** My job is to empower engineers to create great solutions, not to implement those solutions myself.
+3. **Do your job.** My job is to empower engineers to create great solutions, not to implement those solutions myself.

 ## How I communicate
 _I have quirks.
 Here they are._